orbit-love/orbit-model/README.md

 ## Love

 Love is a member's level of engagement and investment in the community.
-Someone with high love is highly active, capable, and experienced.
-They're willing and able to play key roles in the community like contributing, moderating, and organizing.
+Someone with high love is highly active and plays key roles in the community like contributing, moderating, and organizing.

 > "Jennifer has come to the last 5 meetups and next month she's hosting her own.
 In addition, she just published a blog post about how to install our package on Linux.
 Her love is increasing fast this year, we should feature her work on the community showcase!"